abuehl/abuehl.github.io/_posts/2026-04-04-options-for-organizing-partitions.md

 **Option 3 (non-standard)**

-Instead of using Option 2 (which requires using the /InternalPartition option of the MSVC compiler), the MSVC compiler by default allows to do the following:
+Instead of using option 2 (which requires using the /InternalPartition option of the MSVC compiler), the MSVC compiler by default allows to do the following: